-- 6.16 Policy 14 states that in Category 2 (National Designation) areas, development will be permitted where the objectives of the designation and the overall integrity of the area can be shown not to be compromised following the implementation of any mitigation measures.
+- 6.17 Whilst not within the application site, the portion of the application at the Mid Rig Access is some 370m from the Red Moss SAC which is designated for its active, raised bog habitat.
+Whilst there is no direct connection from the application site to this SAC and therefore no direct impact, there is however, potential for the proposals to have an indirect impact from the construction activities through surface water flow or through the adjacent Black Burn and its tributaries which enter the SAC.
+It should be noted that as the Mid Rig Access also serves Kennoxhead Wind Farm and the Kennoxhead Extension applications, the potential indirect impacts to this SAC have been previously considered.
+To mitigate any potential impact on the SAC as a result of these proposals, a Construction Environmental Management Plan (CEMP) to ensure no construction activity affected surface water or adjacent watercourses was required for both sites.
+It is considered that the replication of a suitable CEMP as part of these proposals would also mitigate for any indirect impact to the SAC.
+A condition requiring an CEMP form part of the recommendation to the Scottish Government. - 6.18 Policy 14 states that in Category 2 (National Designation) areas, development will be permitted where the objectives of the designation and the overall integrity of the area can be shown not to be compromised following the implementation of any mitigation measures.
 Any significant adverse effects must be clearly outweighed by social or economic benefits of national importance.
-The Category 2 national designations are considered in turn below taking account of further policy criteria provided in the NHE Policies within LDP2 Volume 2. - 6.17 National Designations include several historical assets and they are set out below in relation to their own specific policy:- - Policy NHE 2 Archaeological Sites and Monuments states that developments which have an adverse effect on scheduled monuments or their settings shall not be permitted unless there are exceptional circumstances - Policy NHE 3 Listed buildings requires that development affecting a listed building or its setting must seek to prevent unnecessary loss or damage to its historic structure and not diminish its interest - Policy NHE 4 Gardens and designed landscapes aims to protect the quality and historic integrity of designed landscapes and avoid damage to their special character - Policy NHE 5 Historic battlefields requires development to take cognisance of the battlefield and demonstrate how the development will protect, conserve or, where appropriate, enhance the key landscape characteristics and special qualities of the site - There are no scheduled monuments, listed buildings, Inventory Gardens and 6.18 Designed Landscapes (GDL) or Historic Battlefields within the application site.
-There are six Scheduled Monuments within 10km of the proposed development but only one (Glenbuck Ironworks) is within 5km of the proposed development.
-There is one A Listed Building within 10km of the proposed development at St Bride's Chapel, Douglas.
-There are no other designated national historic assets within a 10km radius of the proposed development.
-It is considered that the proposals are located on rising land that separates and, therefore, differentiates them from the setting of any of these historic assets.
-This separation, therefore, does not lead to a view where they would be seen in the foreground and, therefore, have a direct visual impact on their setting.
-It is, therefore, considered that the proposals accord with the relevant policy criteria in policies NHE 2 - 5 in this instance.
-It should be noted that Historic Environment Scotland are also a consultee to this application and will be providing further detailed comments to the Scottish Government in relation to the proposals impact in relation to national, historic assets.
+The Category 2 national designations are considered in turn below taking account of further policy criteria provided in the NHE Policies within LDP2 Volume 2. - 6.19 National Designations include several historical assets and they are set out below in relation to their own specific policy:- - 1.
+Policy NHE 2 Archaeological Sites and Monuments states that developments which have an adverse effect on scheduled monuments or their settings shall not be permitted unless there are exceptional circumstances - 2.
+Policy NHE 3 Listed buildings requires that development affecting a listed building or its setting must seek to prevent unnecessary loss or damage to its historic structure and not diminish its interest - Policy NHE 4 Gardens and designed landscapes aims to protect the quality and historic integrity of designed landscapes and avoid damage to their special character - 4.
+Policy NHE 5 Historic battlefields requires development to take cognisance of the battlefield and demonstrate how the development will protect, conserve or, where appropriate, enhance the key landscape characteristics and special qualities of the site